 I am sure that the Committee on Education and Information Technology will table a report too because we have done a bit of trips out there.
 Committees that are not doing that should be reprimanded so that we know why they were formed.
 There are some committees that are not doing well.
 We know that they were set up for other reasons and not because of what they should be doing.
-We should know what other committees have done.
-Committees should also be allocated money for specific purposes and not just money for trips.
-We have been to many places - Let us not allow chairpersons to travel when they have not tabled reports.
+We should know what committee has done what.
+Committees should also start getting different amounts of money and not just money to budget for trips.
+We have been to many places.
+Let us not allow chairpersons to travel when they have not tabled reports.
 We should check and balance ourselves.
 We should not just judge ourselves.
 Let people judge us.
 We can only be judged though our contributions.